-- The District has determined that the Covid-19 pandemic's effect on the District has been minimal and is not anticipated to affect the District's operations, budgets, and cash flows. - The District has budgeted for the following capital asset related projects: - o The District has identified maintenance projects to replace certain sewer lines with costs estimated at \$898,000 in the next 5 years. - O The District has identified certain sewer main lines that need to be replaced to increase capacity in the next 1 to 5 years with costs estimated at \$4,800,000. - o The District's proportionate share of capital projects to update the treatment plant equipment and operations with estimated costs at \$2,460,000 in the next five years. - O District has budgeted \$1,200,000 for the maintenance and rehabilitation of sewer pipes and manholes in 2023.
-This maintenance will include putting fiberglass lining in the sewer pipes and manholes to ensure their reliability and the structural integrity.
-This maintenance will also include replacing damaged portions of sewer lines, and rebuilding or replacing manholes.
+- The District has budgeted for the following capital asset related projects: - o The District has identified maintenance projects to replace certain sewer lines with costs estimated at \$995,000 in the next 5 years. - o The District has identified certain sewer main lines that need to be replaced to increase capacity in the next 1 to 5 years with costs estimated at \$7,049,000. - O The District's proportionate share of capital projects to update the treatment plant equipment and operations with estimated costs at \$2,880,000 in the next five years. - O District has budgeted \$800,000 for the maintenance and rehabilitation of sewer pipes and manholes in 2024.
+This rehabilitation will include putting fiberglass lining in the sewer pipes and manholes to ensure their reliability and the structural integrity.
+This rehabilitation will also include replacing damaged portions of sewer lines, and rebuilding or replacing manholes.